Four Great Inventions: Cultural influence

-The four great inventions are significantly emphasized during Chinese schooling and are a point of pride.
+The Four Great Inventions are emphasized in Chinese schooling and are a point of national pride.

 In 2005, the Hong Kong postal service created a special stamp issue that featured the Four Great Inventions.
 The stamp series was first issued on August 18, 2005, during a ceremony where an enlarged first day cover was stamped.
 Allan Chiang (Postmaster General) and Prof. Chu Ching-wu (president of the Hong Kong University of Science and Technology) marked the issue of the special stamps by personally stamping the first day cover.

 The Four Great Inventions was featured as one of the main themes of the opening ceremony of the 2008 Beijing Summer Olympics.
 Paper making was represented with a dance and an ink drawing on a huge piece of paper, printing by a set of dancing printing blocks, a replica of an ancient compass was showcased, and gunpowder by the extensive firework displays during the ceremony.
 A survey by the Beijing Social Facts & Public Opinion Survey Center found that Beijing residents found the program on the Four Great Inventions the most moving part of the opening ceremony.

 In 2009, UNESCO recognized Chinese woodblock printing as an Intangible Cultural Heritage of Humanity.